How do I use the airbrush system?

 Adjusting Pressure & The Gun Trigger

-- If you are using The Cookie Countess regular airbrush colors, start the pressure knob on medium to medium-high pressure.
-The machine will work best on this setting, the goal is to keep the pressure as high as possible to get an even spray.
+- Press the round power button, and turn the pressure knob on high by turning it fully clockwise.
+The machine will work best on this setting; the goal is to keep the pressure as high as possible to get an even spray.

-- The amount you pull back on the trigger determines the amount of color that will spray.
+- The amount of color that will spray is determined by the amount you pull back on the gun trigger.
 Start by slowly pulling back on the trigger and spraying lightly as you learn the process of airbrushing.

-- The best results will come from a medium-high pressure and a gentle pull back on the trigger.
+- The best results will come from setting the machine on high pressure and gently pulling back on the trigger.

-- For best results layer color on, don’t try to create an even coat in a single pass.
+- For best results, apply color in layers – don’t try to create an even coat of color in a single pass.

-- Your distance away from your work surface impact your spray pattern.
-If using a stencil we recommend a distance of 6-8” away from your surface.
+- The distance between the airbrush gun and your work surface affects your spray pattern.
+We recommend spraying from a distance of 6-8” away from your surface.

-- Dry time can vary from 2 - 15 minutes depending on how much color you put down.
+- Dry time can vary from 2-15 minutes depending on how much color you put down.
 Experiment first!
-If it has been an hour and your color is still tacky, you have most likely used too much color.
-This much color is unnecessary.
+If it has been 45 minutes and your color is still tacky, it is likely that you have used too much color.

 How do I keep a stencil in place while airbrushing?